Description

 CH 100.
 Everyday Chemistry with Lab.
 4 Credits.

 Introduces chemistry related topics pertaining to everyday life.
-Includes topics such as renewable energy, clean air and water and global climate change using a relatively nonmathematical approach.
-Includes atomic/molecular structure, the periodic table, chemical bonding, intermolecular forces, chemical reactions, acids/bases and the social and environmental role of chemistry.
+Includes topics such as renewable energy, clean air and water, and global climate change using a relatively nonmathematical approach.
+Includes atomic and molecular structure, the periodic table, chemical bonding, intermolecular forces, chemical reactions, acids, bases, and the social and environmental role of chemistry.
 Recommended for non-science majors to fulfill the Gen Ed science with lab requirement.
-Prerequisite: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
+Prerequisites: IRW 115 or (WR 115 and RD 115).
 Audit available.

 This course fulfills the following GE requirements: Science, Math, and Computer Sci/SCI